warpedvoxels/java-edition/README.md

 ## ⚠️ Disclaimer

-Minecraft is intellectual property of Mojang Studios, and it is solely mentioned for descriptive purposes.
-WarpedVoxels is not associated with or endorsed by Mojang Studios.
+Minecraft is intellectual property of Mojang, AB, and it is solely mentioned for descriptive purposes.
+WarpedVoxels is not associated with or endorsed by Mojang, AB.

 Any references to Minecraft within this repository are purely for descriptive purposes to provide context and showcase the work done by